-Rather than testing you on a number of subjects like the SAT or ACT, the SAT Subject Tests are narrowed down into 20 different subjects.
+Rather than testing you on a number of subjects like the SAT or ACT, the SAT Subject Tests are narrowed down into 20 different subjects, and how many you take is up to you.
 Each individual test is on one particular subject (you won’t see US History on your Biology test).
 An hour long, you’ll be asked to complete a series of multiple choice questions.
 The number of questions depends on the test.

-Your results can provide a huge boost to your college admission chances and they can be a great supplement to your SAT or ACT results and high school transcripts.
+Your results can provide a huge boost to your college acceptance odds and they can be a great supplement to your SAT or ACT results and high school transcripts.
 Some colleges also use these results to help you select courses or decide what level placement you should be in.